Dr Michelle Bellingham

 - Associate (School of Life Sciences)

-I joined the Institute of Biodiversity, Animal Health and Comparative Medicine, University of Glasgow as a lecturer in 2012.
-I received my PhD in Physiology in 2004 and completed a post-doctoral project in the Division of Immunology, Infection and Inflammation at the University of Glasgow, before joining Prof Neil Evans group as a post-doc in the Division of Cell Sciences at the University in 2007.
-For the past 11 years the focus of my research has been on determining the effects, and understanding the risks, of maternal exposure to low-level chemical mixtures on long-term offspring health where I have used both sheep and human models.
-My work integrates behavioural, hormonal, molecular biology and ‘omics approaches to understand the risks of environmental chemical exposure on mammalian physiology and I have widely published on the effects of maternal exposure to 'real-life' mixtures of chemicals (using sheep exposed to sludge-treated pastures) on offspring physiological systems, including effects on hypothalamic neurotransmitter systems, pituitary cell populations and changes in adult reproductive physiology.
-My research also focuses on the effects of human exposures during pregnancy, including the effects of maternal smoking, on programming adverse fetal development and long term health consequences in later life (in collaboration with Prof Paul Fowler, University of Aberdeen).
+I was appointed as Lecturer in Comparative Physiology at the School of Veterinary Medicine in 2019 after moving from the Institute of Biodiversity, Animal Health and Comparative Medicine, where I was as a lecturer from 2012.
+I have been an Associate of the Vet School since 2007, when I took up a post-doctoral researcher position on a Wellcome Trust funded project with Prof Neil Evans.
+Since 2007, the focus of my research has been on determining the effects, and understanding the risks, of maternal exposure to low-level chemical mixtures on long-term offspring health where I have used both sheep and human models.
+My work integrates behavioural, hormonal, molecular biology and ‘omics approaches to understand the risks of environmental chemical exposure on mammalian physiology and I have widely published on the effects of maternal exposure to 'real-life' mixtures of chemicals (using sheep exposed to biosolids-treated pastures) on offspring physiological systems, including effects on hypothalamic neuroendocrine systems, pituitary cell populations and changes in adult reproductive physiology.
+My research has also focused on the effects of human exposures during pregnancy, including the effects of maternal smoking, on programming adverse fetal development and long term health consequences in later life (in collaboration with Prof Paul Fowler, University of Aberdeen).

 Diversity and Inclusion Interests

-As a member of the Institute’s Athena SWAN Self-Assessment Team (SAT) since 2013 and now Chair of this committee, I have been involved in, and successfully lead our Institute towards achieving our .
-Through this process, and my more recent membership of the College Gender Equality Committee (2015), I am acutely aware of many of the barriers people can face which can result in them feeling excluded or leaving research careers and we lose out on their valuable contributions.
-Our Institute, under my lead as Chair of the SAT, is paving the way towards tackling some of these barriers at the University of Glasgow, challenging unconscious biases to make science inclusive for people from all walks of life.
+During my lectureship role in the Institute of Biodiversity, Animal Health and Comparative Medicine (IBAHCM) I was a member, then Chair of the Athena SWAN Self-Assessment Team (SAT).
+I was involved in, and successfully lead, IBAHCM towards achieving their Bronze (2013) and Silver (2016) awards.
+Through this process, and my more recent memberships on the College of Medical, Veterinary and Life Sciences Diversity and Inclusion Committee (2015) and University Gender Equality Steering Group (2018), I am acutely aware of many of the barriers underrepresented groups can face which can cause feelings of exclusion resulting in Universities losing out on their valuable contributions.
+Since moving to my position in the School of Veterinary Medicine, I have become a member of ther Diversity and Inclusion Committee which is paving the way towards tackling some of these barriers at the University of Glasgow, challenging unconscious biases to make science inclusive for people from all walks of life.
 I am passionate about contributing towards making science inclusive for all, engaging with all facets of the public about science- from schoolchildren for example at the Wellcome Trust and British Film Institute funded “What’s the Grey Matter with Gregory”, to adults at Glasgow Science Centre’s “Science Lates” events.
-We have made strong headway in our Institute initiatives to talk more about mental health and support staff wellbeing at work.
-I am enthusiastic about continuing in my role, alongside my research and public engagement, to help towards creating an inclusive culture where people feel they can participate and contribute.
+We have made strong headway in the School of Veterinary Medicine to talk more about mental health and support staff and student wellbeing.
+I am enthusiastic about continuing in this role, alongside my research and public engagement, to help towards creating an inclusive culture where people feel they can participate and contribute without barriers.